Kalamazoo K750HS Hybrid Fire Grill

 Kalamazoo has been in business over a hundred years.
 Kalamazoo Sheet Metal began making custom food and dairy processing equipment in the early 1900s.
 The "Dairy Standard" required flawless fit and finish for stainless steel welding so equipment could be easily cleaned and kept free from bacteria.
 This craftsmanship transferred well to fabricating outdoor kitchens.
 For example, a small, seamless rain gutter surrounds the opening of every drawer and door to keep cabinets weather tight.
 This same design was used to protect electric enclosures on dairy equipment that needed to be washed down on a regular basis.
 It allows Kalamazoo owners to store items like towels, spices, trays, glasses and dishes outside regardless of rain.
 Their extensive outdoor kitchen line includes storage cabinets, warming cabinets, refrigerators, freezers, wine chillers, ice-makers, cook tops, sinks, keg tappers, a counter-top artisan pizza oven and a dishwasher.
 All are modular with uniform height, depth and adjustable legs to compensate for uneven surfaces.

 Although beloved by chefs, you won't find many Kalamazoo cookers in restaurants.
 Their business is predominantly residential.
 And though they offer three grills on three different stands for a total of nine models, this is just a starting point.
 They don't pre-build and warehouse a lot.
 Most orders begin as a custom outdoor kitchen drawing.
 Then everything is built to order.
 When inspection is complete, each grill is signed by the people who made it, then packed fully assembled in large wooden crates and shipped direct from the factory in Kalamazoo.
-Grill prices range from around $10,000 to $20,000.
+Freestanding grill prices range from around $13,000 to $21,000.

 Built-in models are mounted on integrated frames with doors and adjustable legs.
 Legs may be concealed with optional Toe Kick Panels.
 We advise against permanent brick and mortar installations of grills and smokers and recommend using stand-alone systems which can be easily replaced should your needs change.
 However, the folks at Kalamazoo contend they strive to get it right the first time with all of their clients because, practically speaking, most don't elect to make changes after the project is complete.
 Kalamazoo views the grill as the heart of an outdoor kitchen and tries to match the cook with the cooker by asking questions like, "What kind of an outdoor cook are you now and what kind would you like to be in five years"?